mstocco/mariostoc.co/content/traininglog/20201025-ironman2021-44weeksout.md

 Run 80 minutes: 20 minutes easy running to warm up.
 5x :40 strides, 1:20 EASY jog after each.
 Then...
 4x 9 minutes @ 1/2 marathon effort/focus (flatter road, Lochside/Goose would be ideal) 1:00 WALK between each.
 10 minutes easy running to cool down.  **BRING CALORIES**

 ### NOTES
-Total Time: **90 minutes**
+Total Time: **90 minutes** &nbsp; Distance: **15 km**

 I had a much better sleep last night compared to what I was getting last week.

 I felt today's mobility routine in my legs (lunges in particular).

 I walked for a bit before hitting start on this run.
-I felt somewhat ok at the pedestrian pace of the warm up and I headed for the gravel part of _Lochside Trail_ just north of the _Monkey Tree Pub_.
+I felt just ok at the pedestrian pace of the warm up and I headed toward the gravel part of _Lochside Trail_ just north of the _Monkey Tree Pub_.
 <!---->
 Once there, it was time for 5 strides and all 5 of them felt terrible; heavy legs, no juice.

 Then, out of nowhere, things just clicked on the 9 minute efforts.
 Running felt **light and effortless**.
-I was expecting to go through the motions and all of a sudden I was having a lot of fun.
-I had a coffee flavoured _ReKarb_ between the 3rd and 4th efforts.
+I was expecting to go through the motions but all of a sudden I was having a lot of fun.
+I had a _"coffee flavoured"_ ReKarb between the 3rd and 4th efforts.

-It was a nice easy jog home from there.
+It was a comfortable jog home from there.

 ### PACE CHART
 ![Pace Chart](/assets/jpg/pacechart-20201025.jpeg)

-Interesting note:  I wore my Altras tonight as I developed a bit of an ingrown toenail on my left big toe.
-I addressed it before the run tonight but this may have been my most fun activity in those shoes so far.
+I wore my Altras tonight as I developed a bit of an ingrown toenail on my left big toe.
+I addressed it before the run but this may have been my most fun activity in those shoes so far.

 <!---->
 ## MONDAY OCT 26